serbulent/TrainableRepresentationAnalysis/README.md

 ## Organization of this repository

 - PROBE (Protein RepresentatiOn BEnchmark) is tool that can be used to evaluate any protein representation model.
 The tool can be found under
-**generalized_representation_benchmark/PROBE** folder.
+**bin** folder.
 Also study results can be reproduced easily using PROBE.

-- **Benchmark_Study** folder includes codes used for benchmarks presented in the paper.
+- **paper_reproduction_scripts** folder includes codes used for benchmarks presented in the paper.

 - **function_prediction** folder is under **Benchmark_Study** and includes codes used for "Ontology-based protein function prediction" task.